Algal Bloom

 What is Surf Life Saving SA doing about the Algal Bloom?

 Surf Life Saving SA is actively working with the State Government and key agencies - including PIRSA, SAFECOM, SA Health, and local coastal councils - on the evolving algal bloom situation.
-We've also been included on the State Government’s Harmful Algal Bloom Taskforce to ensure we remain fully informed and up to date with the latest developments.
+We've also been included on the State Government’s Harmful Algal Bloom Reference Group to ensure we remain fully informed and up to date with the latest developments.

 At this stage, we are directing all enquiries to the official State Government information page: www.sa.gov.au/algalbloom.
 The advice from State Government is that beaches remain open and at this time the algal bloom does not pose a long-term risk to humans.